Amar Bose: Career

-For initial capital to fund his company in 1964, Bose turned to angel investors, including his MIT thesis advisor and professor, Yuk-Wing Lee.
+For initial capital to fund his company in 1964, Bose turned to angel investors, including his MIT thesis advisor and professor, Lee Yuk-wing.
 Bose was awarded significant patents in two fields that continue to be important to the Bose Corporation.
 These patents were in the area of loudspeaker design and non-linear, two-state modulated, Class-D power processing.

 In the 1980s, Bose developed an electromagnetic replacement for automotive shock absorbers, intended to radically improve the performance of automotive suspension systems, absorbing bumps and road shock while controlling car body motions and sway.

-In 2007, Amar Bose was listed in Forbes 400 as the 271st richest man in the world, with a net worth of $1.8 billion.
+In 2007, Bose was listed in Forbes 400 as the 271st richest man in the world, with a net worth of $1.8 billion.
 In 2009, he was no longer on the billionaires list, but returned to the list in 2011, with a net worth of $1.0 billion.